John F. Kennedy High School (Guam)

-John F. Kennedy High School (JFKHS), formerly Tumon Senior-Junior High School, is a public secondary school located in the Tumon area of Tamuning in the United States Territory of Guam.
+John F. Kennedy High School (JFKHS), formerly Tumon Senior-Junior High School, is a public high school located in the Tumon area of Tamuning in the United States Territory of Guam.
 It is a part of the Guam Department of Education.

 The school, which opened in September 1959, serves Tamuning, Hagåtña, and portions of Dededo.

 History

 Early years

 John F. Kennedy High School (JFKHS) was opened in September 1959 as "Tumon Junior-Senior High School".
 The first graduating class was from the same school year and graduated in 1960.
 In November 1962, Typhoon Karen, a category 5 typhoon, devastated Guam, leaving the only other public high school, George Washington High School (GWHS) without a campus.
 Following Typhoon Karen, GWHS held double sessions at John F. Kennedy High School.
 During 1962, John F. Kennedy High School's chapter of the National Honor Society was chartered.

 In 1964, Governor Manuel F.L.
 Guerrero signed Public Law 7–113, introduced by Senator J.U.
 Torres.
 This law renamed Tumon Junior-Senior High School "John F. Kennedy High School".
 Following enactment, the date of enactment was changed by Public Laws 7-124 and 7-125 to begin August 26, 1964.
 On August 26, 1965, Governor Guerrero signed Public Law 8-74, introduced by Senator George M. Bamba.
 This law appropriated $2,000 to design and erect a statue of President John F. Kennedy in front of John F. Kennedy High School.

 John F. Kennedy High School's Air Force Junior Reserve Officers Training Corps (AFJROTC) started at the school in 1970.
 In 1976, the Guam Community College began offering vocational training courses in nursing, marketing, and electronics through JFKHS.